Best Of16 min read

 Cons:

-• You need to upgrade from the base plan to get the Turbo speed boost
+• You'll need to upgrade from the base plan to get that speed boost

-• Renewal pricing is notably higher across the board
+• Renewal pricing jumps significantly across the board

-• Interface feels slightly dated compared to Hostinger
+• Interface feels a bit dated next to Hostinger

 #4.
 DreamHost — Best Cheap Hosting for WordPress